S3N4T0R-0X0/APTs-Adversary-Simulation/North Koreans APT/Velvet Chollima/README.md

 2. ClickFix technique: (Fake-Captcha) to make the target run PowerShell as an administrator and paste attacker-provided code.

 3. reverse shell: Make simple reverse shell (payload.ps1) to creates a TCP connection to a command and control (C2) server and listens for commands to execute on the target machine.

+## The first stage (delivery technique)

+First the attackers created PDF file includes a link that leads to a (Fake-Captcha) page.